Mobile application delivery lifecycle

 Onegini Access base URI is the URI all requests towards Onegini Access start with.
 Typically, this is the host name of Onegini Access.
 This value can be configured via the admin console in System → General → Engine base urls.

-To enable the SDK to perform resource calls, it requires a resource gateway base uri.
-The resource gateway is an Oauth Client itself and has to be configured as web client in Onegini Access admin console.
+To enable the SDK to perform resource calls, the Onegini SDK requires a base uri for its resource gateway.
+The resource gateway is an Oauth Client itself and has to be configured as API client that can do Token Introspection in the Onegini Access admin console.
 The details on how to create and configure a resource gateway can be found in the resource gateway topic.
 Once a resource gateway is selected for an application, its public base uri will be used in the SDK configuration archive.

-An application should be able to identify itself towards Onegini Access.
+An application should be able to identify itself towards the Onegini Access.
 This is done by sending the application version, platform and identifier.
 The application configuration archive will contain all these details.
-Which makes the archive platform, application and version specific.
+This makes the archive specific for the platform, application and version.